joellen/testacious/source/_drafts/purposeful.md

 I switched teams recently, and due to some personal commitments, I had 2 weeks between jobs.
 I decided to be uber-productive and focus on learning as much as I could in my down time.

 I started with lots of enthusiasm but not much of a plan.
 My usual method of learning is as a response to some problem I encounter at work, and for the time being, I had no work.
 I started haphazardly clicking tweeted links to dig into the latest hot topics in testing.
-I quickly realized that this shotgun approach would not provide any retained knowledge - just voluminous retweets and favorites.
+I quickly realized that this shotgun approach would not provide any retained knowledge - just voluminous retweets and favorites (this was before 'like').

-##Skills mapping
+## Skills mapping
 AS I came to this realization, I stumbled onto Dan North's [Introduction to Delivery Mapping](https://skillsmatter.com/skillscasts/5641-introducing-delivery-mapping) presentation.
 If Dan North is teaching something, then I could probably benefit from learning that thing, right?
 I decided to 'give it a go' <insert British accent>.
 Buried in the middle of his presentation was a short section on Skills Mapping - not a new concept, but one that illuminated a light bulb over my head.